The Gloucester Visitor Information Centre will remain closed until further notice because of water related concerns caused by the recent rainfall.

-Follow the steps below to find out how to remove trees or vegetation in your backyard.
+Follow the steps below to find out if you need to complete a permit application before you remove any trees or vegetation from your backyard.

 Here on the MidCoast, we’ve developed a targeted Vegetation Management Policy to target only those areas where vegetation contributes significant ecological value (like habitats and fauna), or amenity and important landscape character.
 This means it only applies to specific areas, not right across the region.